jumokeomoshebi3/Kern-Serve/README.md

 curl -w "%{http_code}" http://localhost/some-fake-page; echo
 ```

 You can even view it from a web browser if you set up the networking on your VM properly (that's outside the scope of this README; I'll leave that as an exercise for the interprising tester).
+If you do, make sure to type `http://` into your web browser, NOT `https://`.
+Most browser will try to force HTTPS, but Kern-Serve only accepts HTTP requests on the standard port 80.

 ## Unload the Module